lesterpereira/INFM600/README.md

 Since Howard County is very prone to floods, are appropriate measures taken for the prevention of the floods, protection of the elderly folks who mostly have their residntial houses in the floodplanes?

-I viewed all the three datasets taken from Howard County data portal on an interactive map and one can see that most of the age restricted homes belonging to the elderly lie in the floodplanes of Howard County.
+I viewed all the three datasets taken from Howard County data portal on an interactive map and one can see that most of the age restricted homes belonging to the elderly lie in the floodplanes of Howard County and there aren't too many parks in close proximity.

 -------
 License